mishoo/UglifyJS/README.md

                                             with DOM properties.
                                 `ignore_quoted`  Only mangle unquoted properies.
                                 `regex`  Only mangle matched property names.
+                                `reserved`  List of names that should not be mangled.
     -b, --beautify [options]    Beautify output/specify output options:
                                 `beautify`  Enabled with `--beautify` by default.
                                 `preamble`  Preamble to prepend to the output.
 You